 Inflation comes when the price people pay for goods and services increases, and it affects the purchasing power of money.
 In simple words, when inflation increases, the value of fiat decreases.
 What about commodities?
-How does gold in inflation ties behave?
+How does gold in times of inflation behave?

 The price quite often grows, but inflation doesn’t drive the gold price itself.
-Here’s how gold in inflation times performs:
+Here’s how gold performs in times of inflation:

-Uncertainty is one of the factors that can influence gold in inflation times.
-As the stock market aims for certainty, it usually stagnates gold prices.
-Absence of knowledge of who’ll be the 45th president in the USA, how Brexit will turn out for the UK and the whole of Europe, and if terrorist threats are real in the Mideast are the factors contributing to the increase of world uncertainty.
-Thus, to gold prices growth.
-Recently, gold prices have gone up as recession fears increased.
+Uncertainty is one of the factors that can influence gold in times of inflation.
+Since the stock market likes certainty, gold prices usually stagnate.
+Absence of knowledge of who’ll be the 45th president in the USA, how Brexit will turn out for the UK and the whole of Europe, and if terrorist threats are real in the Middle East, are all factors that contribute to an overall increase uncertainty around the world.
+This affects the rise in gold prices.
+Recently, gold prices have gone up in line with increasing recession fears.

 You are likely to hear that many investors consider gold as a hedge against inflation.
 Thus, they decide to buy gold and protect their wealth against value exhaustion, which comes from an increase in fiat prices.
-In many ways, people can regard gold as an alternative currency; after all, it was the first money.
+In many ways, people regard gold as an alternative currency.
+After all, it was the first money ever used.
 For example, when the residents of Zimbabwe and Venezuela lost faith in their own currency, they turned to an alternative one that was more likely to hold its value.
 In most cases, it is the US dollar, the Euro, or gold.